delabi/edx-documentation/en_us/students/source/SFD_enrolling.rst

 ========

 In addition to taking individual edX courses, you can enroll in an XSeries program.
-An XSeries program is a group of two to ten courses that explore a specific subject in depth.
+An XSeries program is a group of courses that explore a specific subject in depth.
 An XSeries program offers an XSeries certificate after you earn a verified certificate for all of the courses in the program.
 All courses in an XSeries program offer verified certificates.

-XSeries programs have an “XSeries program” indication in the course catalog on edx.org.
-To learn more about the program and the courses in the program, select the program.
+XSeries programs have an "XSeries program" indication in the course catalog on edx.org.
+To learn more about the program and its courses, select the program.

 .. image:: ../../shared/students/Images/SFD_XseriesBadge.png
    :width: 200
    :alt: An image of the Systematic Program Design card with an XSeries
        indicator.

-To complete an XSeries program, you must complete each of the courses in the XSeries program.
+To complete an XSeries program, you must earn a verified certificate in each of the courses in the program.

 For more information about XSeries programs, see `XSeries Programs`_ on edx.org.